GeoSn0w/geosn0w.github.io/_posts/2018-12-2-Debugging-macOS-Kernel-For-Fun.md

 </p>

 ### Preparing the debuggee for being debugged by the debugger ;)
-With the Debug Kit downloaded on the debuggee (that is the machine you whose kernel you wanna debug), mount the DMG file by double-clicking on it.
+With the Debug Kit downloaded on the debuggee (that is the machine whose kernel you wanna debug), mount the DMG file by double-clicking on it.
 Inside the DMG you will find a file called <code class="high">KernelDebugKit.pkg</code>.
 Double-click that and follow the installation wizard.
 It will ask you for your macOS login password.
 If asked, do not move the installer to trash.
 You will need it later.

 When the installation is complete it will look something like this.